Reveni Labs Camera Tester

 Note: The opening/closing time will be longest at the widest aperture, and will be shorter at smaller apertures, as the time it takes for the shutter to uncover the smaller aperture is less than it takes to open completely.
 This will be reflected in the results you see.
 The effective shutter speed should remain similar at all apertures.

-RANGE: This is additional data regarding the Tester’s operation. the percentage displayed is how much of the sensor’s detection range was used (100% means that brighter light cannot be measured) and the current sensitivity level of the sensor (4 being the lowest sensitivity and 0 being the highest sensitivity).
-If the number is too low, the Tester will struggle to get a quality reading of open and closing times.
-The sensitivity is automatically determined by the selected aperture.
+RANGE: This is additional data regarding the Tester’s operation. the percentage displayed is how much of the sensor’s detection range was used (100% means that brighter light cannot be measured).
+If the number is too low, the Tester will struggle to get a quality reading of open and closing times, or may not detect the shutter at all.

 Graphic Curve